About this Guide

 Bishop Museum's Anthropology Manuscript Database

 Searches manuscripts from past projects that are accessible to read in the Bishop Museum's Archives.
 You can search either the author, title, publication year, or museum project number to find manuscripts.
 Do a simple KEYWORD search for your place name in the title field.
+If you find any publications of interest, you may want to search in OneSearch to see if the Hawaiian Collection has it as it is easier to access our materials than Bishop Museum's.

 Bishop Museum's Anthropology Projects Database